May 12, 12:31

 Another sign of the guerrilla’s weakening are the numbers of desertions by combatants that had been with the FARC anywhere from five to 12 years, said Naranjo.

-‘’It is their qualified combatants that are demobilizing,’’ he said. ‘’What I’m seeing for the first time in the last 30 years is that the FARC are no longer growing—to the contrary, ‘’ they are shrinking.
+''It is their qualified combatants that are demobilizing,'' he said. ''What I'm seeing for the first time in the last 30 years is that the FARC are no longer growing -- to the contrary, '' they are shrinking.

 According to the Wall Street Journal, the documents show Venezuelan president Hugo Chavez in personally involved in helping the FARC, authorizing rest areas for their troops inside Venezuela, offering a $250 million loan to be repaid when the FARC takes power, and allowing senior Venezuelan officials provide weapons to the rebels.